apioo/psx/doc/concept/data.rst

 +--------------------------+-----------------------------------+-------------+

 The result of the data reader can be obtained by using the getBody method inside the controller.
-Depending on the content type the response is either an array or DOMDocument.
+Depending on the content type the response is either an stdClass or DOMDocument.

 .. code-block:: php